fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 save ctf275 ctf275
 save shape shape
 ```
+{% include markup/skyblue %}
+To understand coregistration, you first need to know what [coordinate systems](faq/coordsys.md) are.
+Coregistration is about aligning these coordinate systems.
+Start by plotting the MRI, SQUID sensors, and Polhemus headshape to see their coordinate systems.
+You can use **[ft_determine_coordsys](/utilities/ft_determine_coordsys)** for that.
+{% include markup/end %}

 We co-register the SQUIDs with the MRI by converting the MRI coordinate system to match that of the SQUIDs.
 In other words, we ensure that the three fiducials (nasion, LPA and RPA) defining the MRI coordinate system are aligned to the same three fiducials defining the SQUID coordinate system.